Features

 Realtime is secure by default.
 You can only subscribe to a channel's topics using time-sensitive tokens.
 The subscription token mechanism must be placed within your own protected API endpoints.

 You must always specify the channel and topics when publishing data.
-This lets you ensure that users can only access specific subsets of data within runs.
+This ensures that users can only access specific subsets of data within runs.

 Delivery guarantees